 Integrating third-party AML providers

 Fireblocks offers direct integrations with AML providers Chainalysis and Elliptic.
-If you prefer to use a different provider, we recommend setting up the following workflows for integrating third parties with your workspace.
+If you prefer to use a different provider, you can use the workflows below to integrate a third-party service into your workspace.

-AML screening policies in Fireblocks, including the Autofreeze functionality, are only supported by our direct integrations.
-These policies will not be applied to third-party providers.
+AML screening policies within Fireblocks, including our Autofreeze functionality, are only supported by our direct integrations.
+These policies will not apply to third-party providers.

 Outgoing transactions